derb12/pybaselines/docs/algorithms/classification.rst

 dietrich (Dietrich's Classification Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.dietrich` calculates the power spectrum of the data as the squared derivative
+:meth:`.dietrich` calculates the power spectrum of the data as the squared derivative
 of the data.
 Then baseline points are identified by iteratively removing points where
 the mean of the power spectrum is less a multiple of the standard deviation of the
 power spectrum.
 The baseline is created by first interpolating through all baseline